The #1 Protection Against All Security Threats in Windows

 The Book, user guide for NT 3.1 – the first version of Windows NT, followed by versions like Windows 2000, Vista, Windows 7, 10 and now Windows 11 – states that the security subsystem of Windows is not built to withstand the use of admin rights.
 So, no security features are supposed to work if you give users admin rights.
 So if you try to secure a Windows endpoint without removing admin rights, you are fighting against windmills.

 To give you a few easy examples, if you turn on AppLocker for Allow-Listing (most recommended security feature by Gartner for many years), any one with admin-rights can bypass it, very easily, by simply switching of a service.
 If your company tries to make sure your computer uses up to date security settings by using Group Policies or Microsoft Endpoint Manager MDM-policies, you can simply delete them with admin rights.
 There really is no way to secure an endpoint without removing admin rights.
-In other operating systems, using the Principle of Least Privilege has been more common, but in Windows people just seem to thing that working with the computer is not possible without admin rights.
+In other operating systems, using the Principle of Least Privilege has been more common, but in Windows people just seem to think that working with the computer is not possible without admin rights.

 Zero Day Vulnerabilities Make Admin Rights Dangerous